-A partnership that has Montana source income has to file an annual Montana Partnership Information and Composite Tax Return (Form PR-1).
+A partnership that has any amount of Montana source income, whether a gain or loss, has to file an annual Montana Partnership Information and Composite Tax Return (Form PR-1).

 When is the partnership's information and composite tax return due?